pretix/pretix-docs/docs/trust/fiscal/sweden.md

 ## pretixPOS

-Use of a cash register ist [mandatory](https://www.skatteverket.se/servicelankar/otherlanguages/inenglishengelska/businessesandemployers/startingandrunningaswedishbusiness/cashregisters.4.57cadbbd15a3688ff44ddf9.html) in Sweden in most cases.
+According to the [website of the Swedish Tax Agency](https://www.skatteverket.se/servicelankar/otherlanguages/inenglishengelska/businessesandemployers/startingandrunningaswedishbusiness/cashregisters.4.57cadbbd15a3688ff44ddf9.html), Skatteverket, use of a cash register is mandatory in Sweden in most cases.
 The cash register must follow Swedish regulations including the use of a certified control unit. pretixPOS does **not** support this and can therefore **not** be used as a cash register in Sweden.